TheStackTraceWhisperer/september/TESTING.md

 - **Test Data**: All test resources (shaders, textures) are located in `/src/test/resources` and loaded via the classpath.
 - **CI Environment**: Integration tests run in a headless environment using a virtual framebuffer (Xvfb).
 The provided `Dockerfile` simulates this environment.
 - **Local Execution**:
-  - To run fast, harness-free tests: `mvn test`
+  - To run fast, harness-free tests: `mvn test -Dtest="!*Harness"`
-  - To run all tests, including harness-based integration tests: `mvn verify`
+  - To run all tests, including harness-based integration tests: `xvfb-run -a mvn verify`